zhh4enya/mirr0ing/README.md

 # mirr0ing, lightweight Android screen mirroring tool via ADB.
 Simple, fast, no bullshit.

 ## features
-realtime screen mirroring, minimal latency, works with usb or wi-fi, and fast startup , some things like DLL files (avcodec-61.dll, avutil-59.dll, etc.) were taken from the scrcpy program
+realtime screen mirroring, minimal latency, works with usb or wi-fi, and fast startup, some things like DLL files (avcodec-61.dll, avutil-59.dll, etc.) were taken from the scrcpy program

 ## requirements
 adb, ffplay (from ffmpeg package), any android device with debugging feature